The Good, The Bad, and The Clever Questions to Ask

 When your business relies on technology, the last thing you want is downtime

-Running is a Business is hard enough without sluggish systems, or security gaps that hackers can drive a truck through.
+Running a business is hard enough without sluggish systems or security gaps that hackers can drive a truck through.
 Managed IT support teams are the unsung heroes who keep networks healthy, laptops patched, and late-night panic calls answered.
-But here’s the twist: more and more business owners are turning to Reddit to find those IT partners.
+But hereโs the twist: business owners are now turning to Reddit to find those IT partners.

 Yes, Reddit.
 The same platform famous for endless cat memes, shower thoughts, and conspiracy theories about birds being government drones.
 Hidden between the memes and hot takes, though, are communities full of IT professionals, business owners, and tech-savvy people giving raw, unfiltered advice.